My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS12.jpg

-And then there was the title track, the song that would forever define Bruce’s métier, the consummate product of his musical and lyrical vision and the desire to capture the spirit of his youth within the context of a tumultuous America, and simply one of the all-time greatest rock n’ roll songs on one of the greatest albums of all time.
-The song ran like the rumbling motorcycle of its lyrics with a steady pace from start to finish, propelling its protagonists and the listener to the open road, yet leaving the possibilities wide open and uncertain, “Someday girl I don't know when / We're gonna get to that place / Where we really wanna go / And we'll walk in the sun / But till then tramps like us / Baby we were born to run.”
+And then there was the title track, the song that has forever defined Bruce’s métier.
+It was the consummate product of his musical and lyrical vision and the desire to capture the spirit of his youth within the context of a tumultuous America, and simply one of the all-time greatest rock ‘n’ roll songs on one of the greatest albums of all time.
+The song ran like the rumbling motorcycle of its lyrics from start to finish, propelling its protagonists and the listener to the open road, yet leaving the possibilities wide open and uncertain, “Someday girl I don't know when / We're gonna get to that place / Where we really wanna go / And we'll walk in the sun / But till then tramps like us / Baby we were born to run.”

-The album had an iconic cover shot of Bruce and Clarence, symbolizing their musical partnership.
+The album had an iconic cover shot of Bruce leaning on Clarence, encapsulating their musical partnership.
 The cover showed just Bruce, but when the gatefold was opened the full shot by Eric Meola was revealed.
-The white background and simple, block font set this album apart from the fun of the first album’s cover and the darkness of the second and signalled the new direction Bruce and the band had taken.
+The white background and simple, block font set the album apart from the fun of the first album’s cover and the darkness of the second, and signalled the new direction – clean and bold – that Bruce and the band had taken.

 BS13.jpg